-Selected themes of historical and contemporary interest.
+Selected themes of historical and contemporary interest in World History.
 May be repeated for credit if topics are different.

 HIST 3050H.
 Honors Topics in World History.
 3 Hours.

 Special topics in United States history for History Honors Track.
 May be repeated for credit.